 The Australian Indigenous HealthInfoNet is an innovative Internet resource that aims to inform practice and policy in Aboriginal and Torres Strait Islander health by making research and other knowledge readily accessible.
 In this way, we contribute to 'closing the gap' in health between Aboriginal and Torres Strait Islander people and other Australians.
+The HealthInfoNet is headed up by Professor Neil Drew.

 We are a Level II Research Centre within Edith Cowan University (ECU), Western Australia’s oldest tertiary education institution and newest university.
 Awarded university status in 1991, ECU is a large multi-campus institution serving communities in WA and a significant cohort of international students (more).